 According to some experts, the only possible explanation for this addiction is the consumers habits.
 Consumption of diet soda becomes part of the daily routine which increases the level of dependency leading to the need for constant intake.

 They suggest that the artificial sweeteners added to the diet soda might be responsible for triggering the addictive effect.
 Studies have also shown that there are only a few people who are able to differentiate between the taste of regular and diet soda.
 The taste could appeal to the reward system in the brain and therefore, the consumer could get addicted to it.

 Effects on Health

 Having two or more diet sodas daily can cause kidney trouble as well.
-It is said that women have a higher chance of facing this problem if they make consumption of diet soda, a habit.
+It is said that women have a higher chance of facing this problem if they make consumption of diet soda a habit.
 Blood pressure and diabetes become inevitable.

-According to another research, women who extensively consume diet soda have a higher chance of giving birth to preterm babies.
+According to another study, women who extensively consume diet soda have a higher chance of giving birth to preterm babies.
 Daily consumption can even lead to weight gains, although experts have not yet derived a direct link between diet soda and obesity.

 So knowing this, do you want a diet soda, a regular soda or maybe even cut out soda altogether?
 Let us know in the comments!